webclinic017/mono/golang/README.md

 # Summary

-Resources related to backend services that support the Mono iOS and Android clients can be found here.
+Resources related to backend services that support the `mono` iOS and Android clients can be found here.

 ## Structure